praful-prakash-goel/Encryptix/Credit Card Fraud Detection/README.md

 Evaluation: Assessing model performance using metrics such as accuracy, precision, recall, and F1-score.

 Deployment: Implementing the model to monitor and flag suspicious transactions in real-time.

+## Installation
+Clone this repository to your local machine: git clone